20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 * `!A`: not A
 * `A=B`: A is equal to literal "B"
 * `A`: A is present and not empty or "0"

+VisScripts source their values from the Custom Properties beginning with `kc3dsbpy.`; this means you can add your own custom properties with this prefix to exposre your own switches to VisScripts.

+### Into VisScript

+The "Into VisScript" button just templates a VisScript of the form `part=ThePartSetAsMarker`.